top of page

 THE CRUX OF MAN

-DEATH REMAINS, THROUGHOUT RECORDED history, perhaps the most mysterious phenomena most will ever encounter.
-Since the first original thought, humans have been entranced—obsessed even, with a single event which will presumably only occur once in a single human life cycle, and for most, it happens within a blink of an eye; quicker and easier than falling asleep, some say.
-So, what is it about the minutiae of our demise that haunts us so?
-Perhaps the most prudent and complex question is: what happens afterwards?
+THROUGHOUT RECORDED HISTORY, DEATH has remained one of the most mysterious phenomena humanity has ever encountered.
+Since the dawn of human thought, we have been entranced, even obsessed, with this single event that is presumed to occur only once within a human life cycle and happens in a blink of an eye, quicker and easier than falling asleep, some say.
+What is it about the minutiae of our demise that haunts us so?
+The most prudent and complex question that arises is what happens after?
+Are we destined for nothingness, mere dust in the wind, or are we something more?

-Belief naturally spawns religion in every society, and it seems that like our commonality in our curiosity for the unknown, each religion seems to carry similar attributes: punishment for the wicked and anointment for the faithful.
-To seek such profound answers is not inhuman, but appears all too natural, there is no doubt.
-Curiosity of the unexplained, without exception, walks hand-in-hand with rational thought, ironically enough; the irrational all too rational to the evolved mind.
-It is our final conclusions—or absolutes rather, that are of consequence to the whole of humanity.
+The popular belief in the modern era is simply nothing at all.
+Oddly enough, if one studies the origins of human civilization, even from an atheistic standpoint, one indisputable fact remains: every society, no matter how isolated from the rest of the planet, shares one inarguably innate common denominator—the belief in an afterlife, in one form or another.
+Belief naturally spawns varying religions and theories in every culture of society, some harsher than others.
+Our commonality in our curiosity for the unknown is reflected in each religion with similar attributes: punishment for the wicked and anointment for the faithful and devoted.
+To seek such profound answers is not inhuman, but appears all too natural.
+Curiosity of the unexplained, without exception, walks hand-in-hand with rational thought, ironically enough; the irrational is all too rational to the evolved mind.
+It is our final conclusions, or absolutes rather, that are of profound consequence to the whole of humanity.

+It is in the organization and structure of standardized religion that often brings about mass bloodshed and human suffering, the absolutes leaving little-to-no room for forgiveness or compassion.
+It is no wonder how the world has grown in atheism, even hate.
 The modern theme is to ignore our thirst for anything science cannot prove beyond the shadow of a doubt.
 Yet despite the unpopularity of such subjects in the scientific world, nobody knows for certain what happens when we die.
-Like an unreachable itch, we have little choice but to learn to ignore it, until death rears its ugly head in our everyday lives, and we are reminded of our certain mortality.
+Like an unreachable itch, we have little choice but to learn to ignore it until death rears its ugly head in our everyday lives, and we are reminded of our certain mortality.

 If the world must end, how can humanity possibly know what to expect?

-A cool morning air was settled over the brisk Toronto streets, as the city was only just beginning to wake from its slumber.
-Spring hadn't quite arrived, the chirping of the first season's birds not yet heard, only the bustle and hustle of the first wave of early commuters.
+A cool morning air was calmly settled over the brisk Toronto streets as the city was only just beginning to wake from its slumber.
+Spring hadn’t quite arrived, the chirping of the first season’s birds not yet heard, only the bustle and hustle of the first wave of early commuters.
 The population of the downtown district still wore their winter attire, bundled up with an unspoken anticipation for warmer climate, and a more comfortable commute to their individual workplaces.
-The snow hadn't quite faded from the streets, and a gentle freezing rain lightly pelted every surface of the neighborhood, leaving small icicles stretching from every streetlamp and road sign.
+The snow hadn’t quite faded from the streets, and a gentle freezing rain lightly pelted every surface of the neighborhood, leaving small icicles stretching from every streetlamp and road sign.

-This morning was quite different than the previous, however.
 Near a busy intersection, within the mouth of an alleyway between a local pub and a franchised deli, there lay an obvious tableau.
 The unusual sight demanded the attention of a growing number of onlookers, pulling inward every would-be passerby like moths to a single flame.
 The scene was like that of a car accident, and few could fight the temptation of their own morbid curiosity, as a blood coated man lay still upon the asphalt, bare and exposed, legs sprawled and face up for all to bear witness.

 Cell phones flashed erratically from behind a wall of umbrellas and shielding newspapers as the crowd clustered around the bizarre spectacle.
-Their faces were sour, sleeves covering their noses with the pungent stench of the body before them, many not quite sure if the man was still alive, but none willing to find out.
+Their faces were sour, sleeves covering their noses with the pungent stench of the body before them, many not quite sure if the man was still alive, but none appeared willing to find out.

 How long the body had been lying there was uncertain, and the spectators were too preoccupied with capturing footage of the scene to bother checking if the man was alright; not so much as an active glance for a pulse.